igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

-Use of the timeout feature in Serial0 or USART0 requires linking against SystemClock.cpp and calling initSystemClock() from your start-up code.
+Use of the timeout feature in Serial0 and USART0 requires linking against SystemClock.cpp and calling initSystemClock() from your start-up code.

 If you are coding for the ATmega2560, you can also use USART1, USART2, and